trusting uncertainty

 We savored each spoonful of blissful confection!

-To taste these Chocolate Potstry the recipe AND
+To taste these Chocolate Potstry the recipe!

 How are you savoring these precious days of Summer?